KDKA (AM): 2000–present

 KDKA radio left the One Gateway Center studios on November 12, 2010, joining CBS's other Pittsburgh radio stations on Holiday Drive in Green Tree.
 The Gateway Center facility still houses the studios of KDKA-TV.

 Since the establishment of KDKA-FM as a sports talk station, KDKA has since been used as an overflow station for some of its sports rights, including the Pirates (whose rights returned to CBS Radio via KDKA-FM in 2012).

 On February 2, 2017, CBS agreed to merge CBS Radio with Entercom, currently the fourth-largest radio broadcaster in the United States; the sale was conducted using a Reverse Morris Trust so that it would be tax-free.
 While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was the surviving entity, separating KDKA radio (both 1020 and FM 93.7) from KDKA-TV and WPCW.
 The merger was approved on November 9, 2017, and was consummated on the 17th; the merger marked the first time since its establishment that KDKA has not been owned by a direct descendant of Westinghouse.

 On September 10, 2018, host Marty Griffin was diagnosed with throat cancer.

 On November 2, 2020, KDKA began simulcasting on FM translator station 100.1 W261AX; the move coincided with KDKA's 100th anniversary.
 As a translator station, W261AX's signal broadcasts at a lower power than KDKA's AM transmitter, and primarily serves Allegheny County.

+Since 2021, KDKA simulcasts all weekday afternoon Pittsburgh Pirates games and select other games alongside KDKA-FM.
+KDKA also serves as the Pirates' backup radio station when KDKA-FM broadcasts the Pittsburgh Panthers.